 Demoted to Extra: The canon characters are pretty much on the sidelines (or name-dropped) in this story, although Luke Skywalker gets the most screentime out of all the canon characters thanks to his Mission Control status.
 Justified in that this story is mostly OC driven.

 Eldritch Abomination: Forceless, or more specifically, the Black Matter and any creature (including the Warriors) made solely from it, in that they defy the nature of the living Force.
-According to Grein, what Force Sensitives feel from them is a perpetual Force Wound (i.e. what Obi-Wan felt when Alderaan was destroyed).
+According to Grein, what Force Sensitives feel from them is a perpetual Force Wound (i.e. what Obi-Wan felt when Alderaan was destroyed), and it's suggested that they are born from those wounds.
 In other words, they are basically dead spots in the Force.
 Some of the creatures they possess - especially some of the Archfiends - (and those willing to serve) may also qualify.

 Elite Mooks: The Valkoran Black Guard.
 These guys are Maesterus's bodyguards and they can match Jedi in combat.